openhab/openhab-docs/configuration/blockly/index.md

 # Blockly Reference

-One of the core feature that OpenHAB provides is writing rules to allow specific behaviour with the home automation system.
+One of the core feature that openHAB provides is writing rules to allow specific behaviour with the home automation system.
 The usual way of developing rules is by coding them like described in the [Textual Rules](/docs/configuration/rules-dsl.html).

 However, this art of programming may become intimidating early on and shy away away people with few or almost no experience in programming.